ARP Watts Link Stud Install

 (Original stud coming out with 24mm nut)

+3.)
 Take the new ARP stud and apply blue Loctite on the threads.
-Screw it into the rear diff and tighten.
-You can use the 30mm socket and torque to spec.
+Screw the stud into the rear differential housing and tighten.
+You can use the 30mm socket and torque to spec (199 ft/lb for the stud) With Loctite involved its important to fully torque sooner than later.
+Applying torque after 10-15 mins of cure will have reduced clamp loads and may lead to failure!

 Was this article helpful?